dmmgh/hm07-qa-us/README.md

 <br><br>
 3. Clone the repository

- # if you are using HTTPS
+ if you are using HTTPS:
  git clone https://github.com/username/hm07-qa-us.git

- # if you are using SSH
+ if you are using SSH:
  git clone git@github.com:username/hm07-qa-us.git

 4. Work with the project locally